A. Mortgages

 3. What are the mechanisms for registering land and for registering and perfecting security?

 Mortgages over land use rights and any buildings attached to the land must be registered with the local real estate registration authority.
-The real estate mortgage contract in general shall become effective as of the date of signing and the mortgage shall become effective as of the mortgage registration date.
-The parties shall, within 30 days of the signing of a real estate mortgage contract, register the mortgage at the local real estate registration authority where the real estate is located.
+The real estate mortgage contract in general shall become effective as of the date of signing (unless otherwise agreed thereunder) and the mortgage shall become effective upon the completion of mortgage registration and recordation with the real estate registration authority.

 3.1 What are the consequences of failure to register?

-Without registration, the real estate mortgage is invalid.
+Without registration, the real estate mortgage is invalid and not enforceable.

 3.2 What are the formalities and costs for execution of security?

 To establish a real estate mortgage, the parties to the mortgage shall sign a written mortgage contract.
-A real estate mortgage contract shall include the following items:
+A real estate mortgage contract generally include the following items:

 There are no additional costs beyond registration fees.